massimoaria/bibliometrix/README.md

 ## How to cite bibliometrix

-If you use this package for your research, we must cite it.
+If you use this package for your research, you must cite it.

 To cite bibliometrix in publications, please use: